-I grew up with sweet potatoes out of a can that were covered with marshmallows during the holidays.
-They are always just OK at best.
-This grilled sweet potato recipe is a grown up version of that dish and it's now my favorite way to prepare sweet potatoes.
+I grew up with sweet potatoes out of a can that were covered with orange juice and marshmallows during the holidays.
+They were always just OK at best.
+This grilled sweet potato recipe is a grown-up version of that dish and it's now my favorite way to prepare sweet potatoes.
 Grilled sweet potatoes are not just tasty, they are also a healthy side dish packed with fiber, vitamins and antioxidants.
 Grilling brings out the natural sugars in the sweet potatoes that combine with a hint of smokiness from the charcoal to create an irresistible caramelized flavor.

-You will want Grandma to try these.
+Don't wait for the holidays to try these.
+Even Grandma will love them.
 They are just that good.

 This was inspired as a side dish to my recipe for Brined and Smoked Turkey.
 They also go well with Cornish Hens, Double Cut Pork Chops and Roasted Brussels Sprouts.
 For other side dishes that you can make on the grill, try Grilled Garlic Bread, Roasted Butternut Squash, and Smoked, Stuffed Baked Potatoes with Guanciale.

 Peel off the sweet potato skin and cut into thick slices (about ½").

 Coat the slices of sweet potato with olive oil.

 Grill the sweet potato slices on a hot grill over very low heat or indirect heat.
 Indirect heat is a better choice because they can burn fast over direct heat.
 Setup your grill for indirect heat at 350°F.